The war is on.

 It’s 2015 now.
 Europe is still bombing North Africa, and a small group of marginalized Arabs is still giving their lives to end it.
 Meanwhile, some say that Europe cracks by the thirst for power of old rivals, new members and the descendents of the ancient philosophers of our civilization.
 Refugees couldn’t cause the closing of the borders, but now, a handful of delinquents can.
 As if someone wanted this to happen.

 I think fear is an excuse.
 Something people hold up in order to justify their thrill.
 The events in Paris and their out-of-proportion political response have kept the continent occupied for over a week.
 Code four in Brussels is the first news topic of all European newspapers.
-Second, third and fourth remain info on the victims, witness reports and head hunts… We can follow the latest events on life blogs and join the discussion on whether we should keep having fun or start taking terrorism seriously.
+Second, third and fourth remain info on the victims, witness reports and head hunts… We can follow the latest events on live blogs and join the discussion on whether we should keep having fun or start taking terrorism seriously.

 The constant becalming of our desires has numbed us.
 We have been able to buy off our troubles, put a stamp on them, and send them to countries all over the world.
 Our lives have become boring, so we seek excitement.
 We click and scroll, compelled by sensation that both hides as well as reveals a bloody debt of Western society at large.
 It is not about the victims, it never was, we are merely consuming the latest adventure, following the same brainless urge these terrorists feebly attempted to wake us from.
 Meanwhile, our leaders, perhaps driven by a similar thrills, temporarily pass through a number of police state measures, silently acquainting the mass with a new, safe societal equilibrium.
 It never hurt to show some strength.